ProjetsPL/treehouse-theme/_posts/us/2020-08-14-christmas-ornaments-10-christmas-decorating-ideas.md

 How to make a gingerbread house?
 You need three gingerbread rectangles for the base.
 Then, prepare some **frosting -** you are going to use it to assemble the elements.
 Spread in onto spots where the basis meets the roof and on the roof joint.
 You can also use the frosting to paint snow, attach figurines and ornaments - use hard or jelly candies.

 The biggest challenge is making the **figurines from the sugar paste** - although it shouldn't be too problematic.
-If you have no big skills - just make an angel - with white body, wings and a halo on the head.
+If you have no big skills, just make an angel - with white body, wings and a halo on the head.
 Do you like challenges?
 Try recreating the figurines from the photo below.

 {% fig %}